ralfpopescu/querkle-lite/README.md

 You can use these functions to handle exceptions-to-the-rules as well.

 ## Batching
-This uses Facebook’s `dataloader` under the hood, so if you are familiar with it, you can think of quervana as a dynamic one-size-fits-all loader.
+This uses Facebook’s `dataloader` under the hood, so if you are familiar with it, you can think of querkle as a dynamic one-size-fits-all loader.

 ## Using the library

-Let's attach a quervana instance to our context object.
+Let's attach a querkle instance to our context object.
 Note that we'll want to create a new instance for each request, as this instantiates a new loader instance as well.

 ```
 const server = new ApolloServer({
   typeDefs,
   resolvers,
-  context: async () => ({ quervana: initQuervana(pool, schemaName, model, translator ) }),
+  context: async () => ({ querkle: initQuerkle(pool, schemaName, model, translator ) }),
 });
 ```